 Make the Most of Your Chicken – Proper Carving

-Get the most from your Rocky Whole Roasted or Rotisserie Chicken by utilizing proper carving technique.
+Get the most from your Rocky Whole Roasted Chicken by utilizing proper carving technique.
 This time-tested method may be the bane of Thanksgiving chefs the world over, but we promise – it is SO much easier than you think.
-All you’ll need is your favorite Rocky Chicken, a sharp knife, and a sturdy cutting board!
+All you’ll need is your chicken, a sharp knife, and a sturdy cutting board!

-By the time you get your Rotisserie Chicken home, it should already be well-rested.
-(If you are roasting a chicken, allow 20 minutes of resting time.)
+1. Allow your roasted chicken a minimum of 20 minutes of resting time.
 Carefully use a pair of kitchen shears to remove any remaining twine, then set the chicken on a prepared cutting board.

 This is the easiest way to get the maximum amount of meat from your Rocky Whole Chicken, which means more to enjoy at dinnertime and more bang for your buck!